 Industry: Fashion, footwear

-The metaverse doesn’t just mean putting on a VR headset and interacting using avatars.
-The metaverse is comprehensive enough to even include the use of Augmented Reality (AR).
-Nike made use of AR to provide its customers with an outdoor experience, while staying within the four walls of its House of Innovation store in New York.
+The metaverse is not just limited to virtual reality (VR) and avatars.
+It is comprehensive enough to include augmented reality (AR).
+Nike has used AR to provide its customers with an outdoor experience, all while staying within the confines of its House of Innovation store in New York.

 Nike partnered with Hovercraft to create a digitally-enabled discovery center for the launch of its All Conditions Gear (ACG) HO20 collection of products.
-A QR code was placed in each station, and customers could use their mobile phones to scan the same.
-The code unlocks an interactive basecamp map, animated models of local wildlife, and the digital AR model of the Nike, the ACG Hiker mascot.
+Each station had a QR code that customers could scan using their mobile phones to unlock an interactive basecamp map, animated models of local wildlife, and the digital AR model of the Nike ACG Hiker mascot.